Cable & Twist Stitches

 The stitch gives a very angular, interlocking chainmail texture and is an excellent choice for paneling on large projects.

-just imagine yourself running your hands through the wet sand on a beach after the tide has gone out.
+This stitch makes you envision yourself running your hands through the wet sand on a beach after the tide has gone out.

 Giving a Celtic or Viking feel, this stitch is a common staple for many a wooly jumper.